AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/input-box.md

 <InlineAlert variant="info" slots="text"/>

-Input box push notifications are supported on Android API 24 or newer. <br />
+Input box push notifications are supported on Android API 24 or newer.

 The table below shows all available properties in the respective payload for FCM (Android).